 The answer is because of growing tolerance levels.
 The opioid abuse problem generally stems from the use of prescribed painkillers like Oxycodone and Vicodin.
 Eventually, people will move on to illegal opioids, such as heroin.
 This is usually because they’re no longer able to get prescriptions from their doctors.
 Sometimes people will move on to heroin because it’s cheaper or because they need a more potent drug.

 As time goes on, using heroin might not be as effective as it once was.
 At this point, people may begin to lace their heroin with Fentanyl, or even Carfentanil.

 When humans use Carfentanil, it’s typically mixed with heroin in powder form.
 It can then be smoked or injected.
 Only a very small amount of it is needed because of how potent the drug is.
 Using too much of it, even for long-time users, can result in an overdose.

-People become addicted to Carfentanyl because they quickly form a tolerance to it.
+People become addicted to Carfentanil because they quickly form a tolerance to it.
 However, users of this substance are typically already addicted to another type of opioid.
-This makes it very easy for them to also become addicted to Carfentanyl; perhaps even after having one dose.
+This makes it very easy for them to also become addicted to Carfentanil; perhaps even after having one dose.